echronos/echronos/components/docs.md

 The RTOS defines a number of *types* that are used in the API.
 Most types are implemented as unsigned integers (e.g: `uint8_t`).
-Unfortunately, the C language only performs type-checking on the underlying types, ignoring any type definitions (`typedef`s).
+Unfortunately, the C language performs type checking only on the underlying types, but ignores any type definitions (`typedef`s).
 It is recommended that a suitable static analysis or lint tool is used to ensure that application code is using the correct types when calling APIs.

 ## Constant Definitions